PittECEArch/AdversarialPrefetch/README.md

 Then, pick an appropriate timing theshold based on the printed result.

-Note that, the timing in the above experiment really depends on the physical distance between the "local" and "remote" core.
-This can be configured in utils/pre_miss_latency.c and utils/llc_s_latency.c.
+Note that, the timing threshold for the attack really depends on the physcical CPU cores the attack is running on.
+Thus, we should characterize the timing on the cores used in the attacks.
+This can be configured in utils/pre_miss_latency.c (for Prefetch+Prefetch) and utils/llc_s_latency.c (for Prefetch+Reload).

 In utils/pre_miss_latency.c,
 ```